juletx/lm-evaluation-harness/lm_eval/tasks/basquetrivia/README.md

 - `basquetrivia_eu`: Trivia questions in Basque.
 - `basquetrivia_en`: Trivia questions in English, human-translated from Basque.
+- `basquetrivia_en_mt_hitz`: Trivia questions in English, machine-translated from Basque with HiTZ.
+- `basquetrivia_en_mt_itzuli`: Trivia questions in English, machine-translated from Basque with Itzuli.
+- `basquetrivia_en_mt_madlad`: Trivia questions in English, machine-translated from Basque with MADLAD.
-- `basquetrivia_en_mt`: Trivia questions in English, machine-translated from Basque.
+- `basquetrivia_en_mt_nllb`: Trivia questions in English, machine-translated from Basque with NLLB.

 ### Checklist